Automattic/jetpack/docs/development-environment.md

 * #### PHPUnit

 	PHPUnit is the unit test framework we use in Jetpack.

-You can install it by [visiting the official project web site](https://phpunit.de/) and follow the installation instructions there.
+	If you use [our Docker setup](../tools/docker/README.md), it will be available to you in the container.

+	If you use your own local setup, you will need different setups based on the project you're working on:
+	- Our Composer packages require PHPUnit as you install dependencies, so you do not need to install it on your system.
+	- Our plugins rely on a specific version of PHPUnit as well as a local installation of WordPress' test development environment.

 * #### jetpack CLI